 - When you're in an accident while on the job, report your injury immediately to your supervisor.
 If you wait more than a month to report the injury, you may lose the opportunity to receive benefits.

-- To file a claim, you'll need to complete Form WC-14, file it with the State Board of Worker's Compensation, and send a copy to your employers and their workers' compensation insurance carrier.
+- To file a claim, you'll need to complete Form WC-14, file it with the State Board of Worker's Compensation, and send a copy to your employer and their workers' compensation insurance carrier.

 - If you're away from work for more than seven days because of your injury, you're eligible to receive either two-thirds of your weekly earnings or a maximum of $500 as a weekly income benefit.
 Depending on the nature of your injury, you may qualify to accept this benefit for up to 400 weeks.